Business Plot: Butler and the veterans

 On July 17, 1932, thousands of World War I veterans converged on Washington, D.C., set up tent camps, and demanded immediate payment of bonuses due to them according to the World War Adjusted Compensation Act of 1924.
 The act stated that bonuses would be paid no earlier than 1925, and no later than 1945.
 Walter W. Waters, a former Army sergeant, led this "Bonus Army".

-It was encouraged by an appearance from retired Marine Corps Maj.
-Gen. Smedley Butler, a popular military figure of the time.
+It was encouraged by an appearance from retired Marine Corps Major General Smedley Butler, a popular military figure of the time.
 A few days after Butler's arrival, President Herbert Hoover ordered the marchers removed.
-U.S. Army cavalry troops under the command of Gen. Douglas MacArthur destroyed their camps.
+U.S. Army cavalry troops under the command of General Douglas MacArthur destroyed their camps.

 Butler, although a self-described Republican, responded by supporting Democratic Party candidate Franklin D. Roosevelt in the 1932 US presidential election.
 In 1933, Butler started denouncing capitalism and bankers, going on to explain that for 33 years he had been a "high-class muscle man" for Wall Street, the bankers and big business, labeling himself as a "racketeer for Capitalism".